 Luane Davis Haggerty, Ph.D. is the co-founder and former Artistic Director of Interborough Repertory Theater (IRT).
 She is also an actor, teacher, writer, director, and choreographer.
 IRT is a non-profit company dedicated to inclusion and outreach to: women, the disabled, and other minority.
 IRT is a long term member of ART/NY and has been given awards and grants for work with children, outreach programs, showcase work, and Off Broadway production.
 She is the creator of Del-Sign acting technique most recently featured in articles published in The New York Times, Howlround and Theatreweek.
 She has won awards for her work in this technique, most recently the "Best of Local theater" award by CITY newspaper for the Dangerous Signs production of "Little Shop of Horrors".

-Joe Hamilton is in his 23rd year at RIT/NTID, as the Scene Shop Foreman and Stagecraft Manager of The Panara Theatre and has worked building over 103 productions.
-Some of his works include, the Pulitzer Prize winning production of Windows of the Soul, the OOBR award for the New York City production of The Emperor Jones, Damn Yankees, Charlie and the Chocolate Factory, …and melodies unheard, Guys and Dolls, Peter and The Wolf and The Glass Menagerie.
-Mr. Hamilton has been sought after and worked across the country representing NTID in the technical world of theatre.
-Mr. Hamilton teaches both Deaf and hearing students core concepts related back stage craftsmanship, from building sets to special lighting and computer technology.
-He has also presented at USITT concerning the use of visual means in technical theatre.
+Joe Hamilton, in his 24th year at RIT/NTID, serves as the Scene Shop Foreman and Stagecraft Manager and has built over 130 productions, with a particular focus on special effects and stage construction.
+Some of his favorite works include the Pulitzer Prize winning production of Windows of the Soul, the OOBR award winning New York City production of Emperor Jones, Peter Pan, The Wonderful World of Oz, Frankenstein, Dracula, Charlie and the Chocolate Factory, Guys and Dolls, and Little Women.
+Mr. Hamilton has often been asked to advise, on a national level, abut deaf people and the technical world of theatre.
+He teaches both deaf and hearing students core concepts and soft skills related to backstage craftsmanship, from building sets to special lighting and computer technology.
+Mr. Hamilton takes pride in giving students a place to use their various skills and imagination to build a world on stage.
+He has also presented at USITT concerning the use of visual approaches in technical theatre.
 Awards credited to Mr. Hamilton include the RIT Humanitarian Award, and several nominations for various university awards.

 Andy completed his graduate studies at Michigan State University.
 While there he developed interests in Shakespeare’s work, the canon of American dramatists, devised theatre, and using theatre as a tool for community outreach.
 Andy has acted professionally with the Michigan Shakespeare Festival, New Harmony Theatre, Summer Circle Theatre, and the Williamston Theatre.
 Most recently, he appeared locally in the Rochester Fringe Festival and with Wallbyrd Theatre Company.